© 2016 Elizabeth P. Glixman

 Father listened carefully on his stethoscope.
 Then the auscultation was extended to her stomach, which he palpated.
 He examined her skin, taking a careful look at her back.
 He checked her lymph nodes for swellings.
 He asked if it hurt here or there.
-He depressed her tongue so he could examine her oral cavity, where she had a large blister that was troubling her.
+He depressed her tongue so he could examine her oral cavity, where she had a large blister troubling her.
 He shone a light into her eyes.
 There was a rough edge to Father's movements.
 Uma, weak and clammy as she was, detected it and moaned a warning to me.

 Maman rushed in then.

 Bong proh, she said to him.
 You surprised us!

 She had been hoping for a hug, a gesture of affection after calling him older brother as Khmer wives did, but none was forthcoming.
 And none ever would be.
 He merely shook his head.
 Maman looked like she was going to cry when Father pointed to the door.

 Va t'en, he said to her.
 And she left, for Maman knew where her bread was buttered.